Inspect before signup

 Inspect the quote-to-signed-job system before you buy into it.

-If we call ProBuilderStack a quote-to-signed-job system for contractors, you should be able to inspect that claim.
-This page shows what the product generates, what proof is public today, what happens after signup, and who each plan is actually for.
+See what the product generates, what the client handoff looks like, what happens after signup, and who each plan is actually for.

 This is built around a real American home-service sales moment: driveway walkthrough, same-day send, homeowner review, then a cleaner signed next step.